Awasi Atacama Excursions

 • Full day, LEISURE, Wildlife

 The El Tatio (from the kunza "Tata-iu", which means "the grandfather who cries") geysers are one of the most popular attractions in the country.
 It is the largest geothermal field in the southern hemisphere, complete with small fumaroles and bubbling springs and beautiful fountains of water.
 However, what truly sets it apart is a different statistic: at around 4.300 meters above sea level (14.170 feet) the highest one in the world.
-The best time to see the steam rising from the geysers is at dawn, when the air is cold enough for the steam to erupt in giant plumes, this implies an early start (6am) to make the trip.
+This attraction can be enjoyed at any time of the day, but when the air temperature is low, the fumaroles of steam are more noticable.
+This means that during the hotter months (November to March) dawn is a popular time to visit, however during the rest of the year temperatures are lower and this phenomena can be enjoyed for longer hours.

-Notes: As this excursion implies ascending to an altitude of more than 4,000 meters above sea level, it is recommended to drink lots of water and reduce alcohol consumption.
+Notes: As this excursion implies ascending to an altitude of more than 4,000 meters above sea level, it is only recommended after 2 days of acclimatization.

 Lagunas Altiplanicas